Sexual Harassment Policy (includes Sexual Violence/Assault)

 The University will promptly and thoroughly investigate all complaints of sexual harassment in accordance with the procedures specified in this policy.
 In the event it is determined that discriminatory sexual harassment occurred, the University will take prompt and appropriate remedial action to prevent the discriminatory harassment, eliminate any hostile environment, prevent its recurrence, and correct the discriminatory effects on the victim and others, if applicable.

 Persons found to be in violation of this policy will be subject to the full range of discipline up to and including written reprimand, suspension, demotion, termination, or expulsion.
 Third-party vendors, suppliers, and visitors may be removed from University programs and/or prevented from returning to campus.
-Remedial steps may include counseling for the complainant, academic, transportation, work, or living accommodations for the complainant, separation of the parties, changes of grade or academic record, and training for the respondent (the alleged perpetrator of the discrimination) and other persons.
+Remedial steps may include counseling, academic, transportation, work, or living accommodations, separation of the parties, changes of grade or academic record, and training.

 The University affirms its responsibility to: